 Providing Experiential Learning Opportunities in Southeast Michigan Since 2001

-The University of Michigan-Dearborn (UM-Dearborn) is a regional university within the University of Michigan system, and is located in Dearborn, part of metropolitan Detroit.
-In 1959, when Ford Motor Company donated 210 acres of the Henry Ford Estate to the University of Michigan for a regional campus, one-third of the campus was designated as a Natural and Historic Area.
-The area adjoins Henry Ford's estate, Fair Lane, as well as an extensive acreage of natural habitats.
+The University of Michigan-Dearborn (UM-Dearborn) is a regional university within the University of Michigan system.
+In 1959, when Ford Motor Company donated 210 acres of the Henry Ford Estate to the University of Michigan for a regional campus in Dearborn, one-third of the donated area was designated as a Natural and Historic Area.
+The area adjoins Henry Ford's estate, Fair Lane, as well as an extensive acreage of natural habitats on Wayne County property.

 Starting in the early 1970s, Dr. Orin Gelderloos and a cadre of students began providing guided environmental study programs for the region's school children and families, a unique commitment by a Michigan university to conduct free environmental outreach to the surrounding community.
 Full-time staff was appointed in 1979 to coordinate programs and supervise the Environmental Study Area.
 Over the next two decades, interest in opportunities for school children to explore the natural world with "hands-on" discovery programs increased, and the complexity of the operation grew.